How can I help you?

 Default fonts

 By default, the Grid uses the Helvetica font in the exported document.
-However, you can change the default font by utilizing the pdfExportProperties.theme property.
-The available default fonts that you can choose from are:
+However, the default font can be changed by utilizing the pdfExportProperties.theme property.
+The available default fonts are:

-To change the default font, you can follow these steps:
+To change the default font, follow these steps:

 -